 Retirees who die in a Department of Veterans Affairs (VA) hospital or nursing home may be eligible for transportation of remains by VA.
 The local VA office should be contacted for eligibility rules.

 Retirees are entitled to VA benefits.
-Read more about VA benefits including headstones & markers, burial reimbursement, burial flags, burial in national cemeteries, and more.
+Read this section for more on VA benefits including headstones & markers, burial reimbursement, burial flags, burial in national cemeteries, and more.